Irfan-Ullah-cs/Task-Mangement-System/README.md

 ---

-## Features

-- Add and display tasks.
-- Clean and modern design.
-- Responsive layout for all screen sizes.
-- Built using Vite, React, and TypeScript for a seamless developer experience.

----

-## Technologies Used
+# Technologies Used

-### 1. **React**
+## 1. React
-   - A JavaScript library for building user interfaces.
+- A JavaScript library for building dynamic user interfaces.
-   - Provides the component-based structure for building reusable UI elements.
+- Provides a component-based structure for creating reusable UI elements.

-### 2. **TypeScript**
+## 2. TypeScript
-   - A typed superset of JavaScript.
+- A typed superset of JavaScript for safer and more predictable code.
-   - Enhances development with static type checking and better error detection.
+- Offers static type checking and better error detection during development.

-### 3. **Vite**
+## 3. Vite
-   - A modern build tool and development server.
+- A fast and modern development server and build tool.
-   - Offers fast builds, hot module replacement (HMR), and optimized bundles.
+- Features hot module replacement (HMR) for instant updates and optimized production builds.

-### 4. **pnpm**
+### Common Vite Commands:
+- Start development server: `pnpm dev`
-   - A performant package manager for Node.js.
+- Build for production: `pnpm build`
+- Preview production build: `pnpm preview`

+## 4. pnpm
-   - Ensures efficient dependency management with disk space optimization.
+- A high-performance package manager for Node.js with disk space optimization.
+- Links dependencies instead of duplicating them, making installations faster and saving disk space.

+### Common pnpm Commands:
+- Install dependencies: `pnpm install`
+- Add a new package: `pnpm add <package-name>`
+- Remove a package: `pnpm remove <package-name>`

-### 5. **CSS**
+## 5. CSS
-   - Used to style the application with a clean and modern design.
+- Styles the application to provide a clean, modern, and visually appealing design.

 ---